Freskies/Epicode-Full-Stack-Course/README.md

   _Description_: Recreate a page following a mockup.

 - **Day 4: _Blog post 2_**
-  _Description_: Style the blog post from dey 2 following a mock up.
+  _Description_: Style the blog post from day 2 following a mock up.

+- **Day 5: _Epicode landing page_**
+  _Description_: Style the epicode landing page from a given mockup.

 ---